gamerzahatv/jupyterhub-lab-for-co-op/README.md

-## JupyterHub for co op lab education
+## JupyterHub for co op lab education  Thankyou jupyterhub/the-littlest-jupyterhub

 JupyterHub brings the power of notebooks to groups of users.
 It gives users access to computational environments and resources without burdening the users with installation and maintenance tasks.